-How well is the Cranfield campus serviced by public transport should you need to live away from campus?
+How well is the Cranfield campus serviced by public transport should I need to live away from campus?

-Please see below link for information on access to the Cranfield campus: https://www.cranfield.ac.uk/about/how-to-find-cranfield
+Please see our 'how to find us' web page for information on access to the Cranfield campus.

 Where is the best campus to apply for accommodation if you have modules on both sites?

-It is advised you apply for accommodation on the Cranfield Campus and in the surrounding area.
-For more information visit our website: https://www.cranfield.ac.uk/study/life-on-campus/life-at-cranfield/accommodation
+It is advised you apply for accommodation on the Cranfield campus and in the surrounding area.
+For more information visit our accommodation web pages.

-Is there transport provide if I have module on the Shrivenham site?
+Is transport provided if I have a module on the Shrivenham site?

-For modules on the Shrivenham site, transport – a shuttle bus will be scheduled for the day.
+For modules on the Shrivenham site, a shuttle bus will be scheduled for the day.

-If the course is accredited by the Charted Society for Forensic Science, is the MSc recognised internationally in order to find employment outside of the UK?
+If the course is accredited by the Chartered Society for Forensic Science, is the MSc recognised internationally in order to find employment outside of the UK?

 What employment opportunities are on offer to full-time students while they are on the course?

-If you are planning on applying for the MSc as a full-time student you should focused on your MSc.
-If you feel that you need to work considerable hours alongside your studies, then it is advised that you take the MSc as a part time student.
+If you are planning on applying for the MSc as a full-time student, you should be focused on your MSc.
+If you feel that you need to work considerable hours alongside your studies, then it is advised that you take the MSc as a part-time student.
 During your thesis project we try and work closely with industries and there may be employment opportunities through this avenue.
-We do offer a small number of part time jobs on campus including our student ambassador programme launching in August 2021, this can be fitted around your study timetable.
+We do offer a small number of part-time jobs on campus, including our student ambassador programme.
+This can be fitted around your study timetable.